Background pattern

 1. What is Dynexan and what is it used for

-Consult a doctor or dentist if it worsens or does not improve after 2 days and the underlying cause is unknown.
+You should consult a doctor or dentist if it worsens or does not improve after 2 days and the underlying cause is unknown.

 Do not use Dynexan:

-• if you are allergic to local anesthetics of the amide type (e.g. prilocaine, mepivacaine).
+• if you are allergic to local anesthetics of the amide type (e.g., prilocaine, mepivacaine).

 Warnings and precautions